 Another important by-product of corporate control over agriculture is rising 'food miles'; that is, the distance that food travels from farm to table.
 In Canada, our food miles are particularly striking when examining the fruit and vegetable sector, with 90% of imported fruit having travelled more than 1500 km to get to our tables and 22% travelling beyond 7000 km!
+It has been estimated that the average piece of food in Canada travels 2000 km from farm to table.
 Common food items in Canada are bottled water from Fiji, tomatoes from California, garlic from China, kiwis from New Zealand, and coconuts from Thailand.

 The trend toward rising food miles precipitates a number of problems.
 First, it fosters an increasing disconnect between producers and consumers.
 Second, it is part of an increasing disconnect between consumers and the natural environment, as people increasingly see their food as coming from a grocery store and lose sight (and control) of how it is grown (for example, some pesticides banned in Canada may be legally used in other countries).
 Third, the burning of fossil fuels used to transport food is a major cause of rising levels of atmospheric carbon dioxide, a primary contributor to climate change.
-In general, the farther food has traveled, the greater its environmental cost in terms of carbon emissions (the 'carbon footprint').
+In general, the farther food has travelled, the greater its environmental cost in terms of carbon emissions (the 'carbon footprint').